▶️ Cowboy Fire 9 miles SE of Prineville forces evacuations in Crook County

 By sunset, the fire was estimated at 70 acres and was lined with retardant and bulldozer lines around its entire perimeter.

-Evacuation levels were reduced to Level 1 “Get Set” as of 9 pm.
+Evacuation levels were reduced to Level 1 “Get Ready” as of 9 pm.

 Crews were expected to remain overnight and into Saturday to ensure the fire doesn’t break through the lines.